Advertising, Marketing & Media

 Regulation of Broadcasting & Video-on-Demand

-- The EU Audio-visual Media Services Directive establishes a ‘country-of-origin principle’ which currently allows media service providers to comply only with the law and regulatory requirements in the EU Member State of origin of the service, rather than with all of the laws/requirements in every Member State in which the service is received
+- The EU Audio-visual Media Services Directive establishes a ‘country-of-origin principle’ which allows media service providers to comply only with the law and regulatory requirements in the EU Member State of origin of the service, rather than with all of the laws/requirements in every Member State in which the service is received

 - A similar ‘country-of-origin’ principle applies to copyright clearance for satellite broadcasting